McGovMan/wheresmylift/README.md

 ### API

-Source is located in [api](api).
+Source is located in [packages/api](packages/api).
 Information on this package can be found in the README under that directory.

 ### Web-UI

-Source is located in [web-ui](web-ui).
+Source is located in [packages/web-ui](packages/web-ui).
 Information on this package can be found in the README under that directory.

+### Aggregator

+Source is located in [packages/aggregator](packages/aggregator/).
+Information on this package can be found in the README under that directory

+## Testing

+Lower level testing is covered in each packages but end-to-end testing can be done by running `make e2e` in the root directory of this repo.
+This script will ensure all end-to-end tests pass.
+Optionally, you can specify the endpoint to test against an envrionment `make ENDPOINT="https://api.wheresmylift.ie" e2e`.

 ## Contributing